BrcRs/single_machine_scheduler/README.md

 Single Machine Scheduler.
 Schedule tasks on a single machine.

-The application should optimize the order of execution of tasks on a single machine to minimize weighted completion time.
+The library should provide ways to optimize the order of execution of tasks on a single machine to minimize weighted completion time.
 Tasks have a processing time and a weight.
 The weight reflects the priority of a task.

 The algorithm used will be Weighted Shortest Processing Time.